 One of the most diverse and essential ecosystems on earth, coral reefs support more species per unit than any other marine environment.
 Not only are coral reefs significantly important for the variety of species of our oceans, but they are also a wonderfully diverse ecosystem that is beautiful to see and explore.
 World Reef Day is celebrated annually on June 1st and was created to bring awareness to the imperative role of coral reefs in the global ecosystem.
-The day offers the opportunity for everyone to learn more about the importance of our coral reefs.
-It also serves as a call to action for everyone to get involved to help save and protect coral reefs.
+The day allows everyone to learn more about the importance of our coral reefs.
+It also serves as a call to action to help save and protect coral reefs.

 As one of the largest biodiverse ecosystems on the planet, coral reefs are home to over 4,000 species of fish.
 They provide a plethora of resources for fish to thrive in, such as habitats, feeding, and spawning.
 Coral reefs are vast and comprised of coral animal colonies that secrete calcium carbonate, also known as limestone.
 As time progresses, the limestone secretions build up and create structures, some of which can be seen from space!
 Coral reefs are built by a variety of species of hard corals.
 The colonies that form these structures can take on a multitude of shapes and sizes.
 These colonies then grow close together on the reef to create vibrant underwater cities for thousands of invertebrate and fish species.

-Coral reefs produce an astonishing 50% of the world's oxygen while only covering .0025% of the ocean floor.
-Along with containing oxygen, coral reefs absorb nearly one-third of the carbon dioxide generated from burning fossil fuels.
+Coral reefs produce 50% of the world’s oxygen while covering only .0025% of the ocean floor.
+Along with containing oxygen, coral reefs absorb nearly one-third of the carbon dioxide from burning fossil fuels.

-Humans rely on the reefs for a number of reasons including::
+Humans rely on the reefs for several reasons, including:

 Coral reefs are an undeniably critical part of the ocean and also have a significant impact on coastal communities.
 It’s estimated that over one billion people live on or near coastal waters and shorelines.
 Coral reefs provide food and livelihoods, reduce storm surge and flood risk to coastlines across the tropics, protect against erosion and attract tourists to over 100 countries and territories.